Liverpool summer transfer targets: Thiago, Lewis & the players on Klopp's wish list | Goal.com

 Liverpool's likely summer transfer exits

 They will seek to raise funds through sales again this summer.
-Dejan Lovren has already left, with Zenit St Petersburg having paid €12 million (£11m/$9m) to sign the Croatia defender.
+Dejan Lovren has already left, with Zenit St Petersburg having paid €12 million (£11m/$14m) to sign the Croatia defender.

 Xherdan Shaqiri, who has featured just once since January, is another who would appear surplus to requirements, and would attract interest from clubs across Europe.